marinsantiago/BOBgmms-examples/README.md

 ## <a name="run"></a> Running the Scripts

-Step-by-step instructions on how to reproduce the results from the article.
+Step-by-step instructions on how to reproduce the results from the article:

 #### Simulation Results

-To reproduce the simulation results from the article, start by downloading the folder `sim1` and execute the scripts `sim1_data.R`, `sim1_wbb.R`, `sim1_bob.R`, `sim1_nuts.R`, and `sim1_results.R`, in that order. **It is strongly recommended to restart the R session** each time you execute a script to terminate any remaining "zombie processes" from the parallelization exercise.
+To reproduce the simulation results from the article, start by downloading the folder `sim1` and execute the scripts `sim1_data.R`, `sim1_wbb.R`, `sim1_bob.R`, `sim1_nuts.R`, and `sim1_results.R`, in that order. **It is strongly recommended to restart the R session** each time you execute a script in order to terminate any remaining "zombie processes" from the parallelization exercise.
 Then, repeat the same steps for folders `sim2` -- `sim9`.
-Box plots and tables summarizing the results for all nine settings can be obtained by executing the scripts `boxplots.R` and `medians.R` from the folder `sim_results`.
+To obtain box plots and tables summarizing the results for all nine settings, execute the scripts `boxplots.R` and `medians.R` from the `sim_results` folder.

 To reproduce the results from our illustrative example, download the folder `sim-illustrative` and execute the scripts `sim_illustrative_rw.R`, `sim_illustrative_nuts.R`, and `sim_illustrative_results.R`, in that order.
-Again, **it is strongly recommended to restart the R session** each time you execute a script to terminate any remaining "zombie processes" from the parallelization exercise.
+Again, **it is strongly recommended to restart the R session** each time you execute a script in order to terminate any remaining "zombie processes" from the parallelization exercise.

-To reproduce the simulation results for a varying sample size, download the folder `sim-varying-n` and execute the script `sim_n1.R` from the folder `sim_n1`.
-Repeat the same exercise for the folders `sim_n2` -- `sim_n5`.
+To reproduce the simulation results for varying sample sizes, download the folder `sim-varying-n` and execute the `sim_n1.R` script from the `sim_n1` folder.
+Repeat this process for the folders `sim_n2` -- `sim_n5`.
 Once again, **it is strongly recommended to restart the R session** each time you execute a script to terminate any remaining "zombie processes" from the parallelization exercise.
-Line-plots summarizing the results can be obtained by executing the script `lineplots.R` from the folder `sim_results`.
+To generate line plots summarizing the results, execute the script `lineplots.R` located in the `sim_results` folder.

 #### Results from Benchmark Data Analysis

-To reproduce the results from our analysis of benchmark data, start by downloading the folder `wines` and execute the scripts `wines_rw.R`, `wines_nuts.R`, and `wines_results.R`, in that order. **It is strongly recommended to restart the R session** each time you execute a script to terminate any remaining "zombie processes" from the parallelization exercise.
+To reproduce the results from our benchmark data analysis, start by downloading the folder `wines` and execute the scripts `wines_rw.R`, `wines_nuts.R`, and `wines_results.R`, in that order. **It is strongly recommended to restart the R session** each time you execute a script in order to terminate any remaining "zombie processes" from the parallelization exercise.
 The data is available in the file `wine.Rdata` (Aeberhard and Forina, 1991).
-Then, repeat the same exercise for the folder `wheat-kernels`.
+Then, repeat this process for the `wheat-kernels` folder.
 In such a case, the data is available in the file `seeds.Rdata` (Charytanowicz et al., 2012).

 ## <a name="cite"></a> Citation